Cleveland Apollo

 myminifactory

-In the first century ad the Roman author Pliny the Elder wrote in his Natural History (34.69–70) that the famous fourth century B.C.E.
-Athenian sculptor Praxiteles had created a bronze sculpture depicting a youthful Apollo about to stab a lizard with an arrow.
-He used the epithet sauroktonos (lizard-slayer) to refer to Praxiteles’s masterpiece.
-Several Roman marble copies of the work have survived, attesting to its popularity well into the Imperial period.
-These copies show a young figure of Apollo leaning on a thick, leafless tree trunk, up the surface of which climbs a lizard.
-Thus, the sculptural type has been known since Roman times as Apollo Sauroktonos.
-In 2004 the Cleveland Museum of Art acquired the only known full-sized bronze version of the sculptural type.
-Experts are divided about if the statue is the original bronze by Praxiteles or a high quality ancient copy.
-The statue has been a thorny problem for the museum as its provenance is lacking.
-It was sold to the museum by an antiques business previously found guilty of selling looted artifacts.
-There are suspicions that the statue was recovered illegally and eventually sold to the museum. -- This statue is a modified version of the Apollo Sauroctonus hosted here at Scan the World.
-The tree trunk, left arm and the right forearm were removed.
-The figure was then tilted forward and to its left to match the lean of the Cleveland Apollo.
-A new plinth was created to more closely copy the bronze statue.
+In ancient times, Roman author Pliny the Elder penned in his book Natural History (34.69-70) that renowned sculptor Praxiteles had crafted a magnificent bronze sculpture depicting youthful Apollo poised to strike down a lizard with an arrow.
+He coined the epithet sauroktonos (lizard-slayer) to describe Praxiteles's masterpiece.
+Several Roman marble replicas of the artwork have survived, proving its enduring popularity throughout the Imperial period.
+These replicas showcase a young figure of Apollo leaning against a sturdy, leafless tree trunk, upon which a lizard is climbing.
+As a result, this sculptural type has been known since Roman times as Apollo Sauroktonos.
+In 2004, the Cleveland Museum of Art acquired the only full-sized bronze version of this sculptural type in existence.
+Experts remain divided on whether this statue is the original bronze created by Praxiteles or an exceptional ancient copy.
+The statue has posed a contentious issue for the museum due to its uncertain provenance.
+It was sold to the museum by an antiques business previously convicted of selling looted artifacts, fueling suspicions that the statue was recovered illicitly and eventually sold to the museum.
+This sculpture is a modified version of the Apollo Sauroctonus hosted at Scan the World.
+The tree trunk, left arm, and right forearm were removed, after which the figure was tilted forward and to its left to match the lean of the Cleveland Apollo.
+A new base was created to closely replicate the bronze statue.

 With this file you will be able to print Cleveland Apollo with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Cleveland Apollo.